George Blagge: Heresy trial

 Tomb of Sir Edward Littleton and his wives, in Penkridge parish church, Staffordshire.
 Littleton was one of Blagge's accusers.

 John Russell, 1st Earl of Bedford: a chalk drawing by Hans Holbein the Younger.
 According to Foxe, it was Russell who saved Blagge by alerting Henry VIII to his plight.

 The burning of Anne Askew at Smithfield in 1546.

 Towards the end of Henry VIII's reign, Blagge allegedly attracted attention because of his sacramentarian beliefs about the Lord's Supper, denying the Roman Catholic doctrine of transubstantiation.
 On 9 May 1546 Blagge was heard to deny the efficacy of the Mass, while walking home after church.
 According to the chronicle of Charles Wriothesley, who was a cousin of Thomas Wriothesley, the Lord Chancellor, Blagge's case was bundled together with those of two others accused of the same heresy and rushed through to trial.

-The twelfe daie of Julie were arraigned at the Guildhall for Certaine heresey, John Hemley, priest, de Essex, John Lasell, gentleman, one of the sewers of the Kinges chamber, and Georg Blage, gentleman, a man of faire landes, which said persons that daie were first endited of heresie against the sacrament of the aulter, and ymediatlie arraygned on the same, the priest and Lasceles not denying the same their opinions but confessing them guiltie; and Mr. Blage abode the triall of twelve men, for he was sent for to my Lord Chauncelors but the night before, and this daie sent to Newgate not halfe an howre or he was brought to the hall, nor knew not wherfore he was taken, for he was never examyned before he came to his arraignemente...
+The twelfe daie of Julie were arraigned at the Guildhall for Certaine heresy, John Hemley, priest, de Essex, John Lasell, gentleman, one of the sewers of the Kinges chamber, and Georg Blage, gentleman, a man of faire landes, which said persons that daie were first endited of heresie against the sacrament of the aulter, and ymediatlie arraygned on the same, the priest and Lasceles not denying the same their opinions but confessing them guiltie; and Mr. Blage abode the triall of twelve men, for he was sent for to my Lord Chauncelors but the night before, and this daie sent to Newgate not halfe an howre or he was brought to the hall, nor knew not wherfore he was taken, for he was never examyned before he came to his arraignemente...

 In Blagge's Guildhall trial, the prosecution witnesses were Sir Edward Littleton of Pillaton Hall and Sir Hugh Calverley.
 Littleton, a former and future MP for Staffordshire, was a known religious conservative who had nevertheless done well from the Dissolution of the Monasteries.
 He was an abrasive, acquisitive figure, who had a talent for making enemies in high places and was considered over-mighty in his own county.
 Calverley, then the MP for Cheshire, had a long record of violence, poaching and rustling behind him, as well as before him.
 Notwithstanding the notoriety of his accusers, their testimony carried weight in this case.
 According to John Foxe:

 The wordes whiche his accusers layd vnto hym, were these: What if a Mouse should eate the bread? then by my consent they should hang vp the Mouse.
 Where as in dede these woordes hee neuer spake, as to hys lyues end hee protested.

 The account of his alleged words given in his pardon is substantially similar.
 Despite his claims that it was a misunderstanding or the result of a trick, Blagge was found guilty.
 He was sentenced to be burned for heresy the following Wednesday and sent to Newgate Prison.